hmightypirate/guided-backprop-chainerrl/README.md

 ## Implementation Notes

-In this implementation saliency maps are stored in the red channel (value) and green channel (critic) in two different video players.
+In this implementation saliency maps are stored in the red channel (critic) and green channel (actor) in two different video players.
 The other channels are used to store the luminance of the original image.
 This way, the saliency map can be shown jointly with the input.

 ![](https://user-images.githubusercontent.com/7602074/31092790-c9834870-a7af-11e7-98c1-5accd274acea.gif)